-But first, let's recap what we've put together so far in a visual form:
+Let's recap what we've put together so far in visual form:

-It's truly that simple, these swing trading systems rules are about as basic as they come.
+It's truly that simple, these trading strategy rules are about as basic as they come.

-Now, let's look at how unbelievably powerful this little swing trading system is over time.
+Let's look at how unbelievably powerful this little SPY swing trading strategy is.

-Let's looks at some example trades produced by this simple system:
+Let's look at some example trades produced by this simple SPY swing trading strategy:

 You can see when SPY dips it's usually very profitable to be a buyer.